(Anesthesia) – Pulling Teeth: Accolades

 "(Anesthesia) – Pulling Teeth" has received numerous accolades since its release and is widely recognized as a standout piece in the band's discography and in the broader metal genre.
 It was ranked as the 49th greatest Metallica song according to Spin magazine, the 40th greatest Metallica song according to Rolling Stone, and the 31st greatest Metallica song according to Loudwire.
+In 2022 Louder published a list of the Top 10 Metallica Songs That Showcase the Genius of Cliff Burton, with “(Anesthesia)–Pulling Teeth” ranking number one, ahead of “Orion”, “For Whom the Bell Tolls”, and “Creeping Death”.

-In 2014 VH1 published a list of the greatest bass solos off all time, and "(Anesthesia) – Pulling Teeth" was ranked second, only behind The Who's "My Generation" by John Entwistle.
-Music website Loudwire ranked "(Anesthesia) – Pulling Teeth" number one on their list of the greatest heavy metal bass solos of all time, and in 2024 Guitar World also ranked the song number one on their list of greatest bass solos of all time.
+In 2014 VH1 published a list of the greatest bass solos off all time, and "(Anesthesia) – Pulling Teeth" was ranked second, only behind John Entwistle‘s performance on “My Generation” by The Who.
+Heavy metal/hard rock website Loudwire ranked "(Anesthesia) – Pulling Teeth" number one on their list of the greatest heavy metal bass solos of all time, and in 2024 Guitar World also ranked the song number one on their list of greatest bass solos of all time.